Why are we pledging allegiance to the government?

 With Liberty and Justice for all.

 We Americans have left our first love, and it is not the government.
 It is a love of country and liberty and the well-being of our people.
-It is time to get our loyalties straight and restore patriotism to this great land.
+It is time to get our loyalties straight and restore true patriotism to this great land.